 - the extent the parties acted in good faith.

 These factors are only a guide and the list is not exhaustive.
 Conduct may be considered to be unconscionable where there has been serious misconduct or something clearly unfair or unreasonable: Australian Competition and Consumer Commission v Lux Pty Ltd FCA 926 (see below).

-However, the majority of the case law to date has dealt with procedural unfairness, that is in relation to matters leading up to the formation of a contract, rather than with the substantive unfairness of a contract itself.
+However, the majority of the case law to date has dealt with procedural unfairness that is, matters leading up to the formation of a contract, rather than with the substantive unfairness of a contract itself.
 Moreover, the case law highlights the unsettled nature of what is meant by unconscionable conduct under the ACL.

-The ACL and the ASICA now regulates unfair contract terms.†While unfair contract terms were previously regulated by the Victorian FTA, unfair contract terms are now regulated nationally for the first time.†There are a number of differences between the new unfair contract term laws and the previous Victorian unfair contract term laws.†The discussion below outlines the approach taken by the ACL and the ASICA.
+The ACL and the ASICA now regulates unfair contract terms.
+While unfair contract terms were previously regulated by the Victorian FTA, unfair contract terms are now regulated nationally.
+There are a number of differences between the new unfair contract term laws and the previous Victorian unfair contract term laws.
+The discussion below outlines the approach taken by the ACL and the ASICA.